kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

 - [Pick](https://github.com/kyma-incubator/octopus/issues) one of the existing issues and try to propose a solution for it in a pull request.
 - [Add](https://github.com/kyma-incubator/octopus/issues/new/choose) your own issue with ideas for improving Octopus.
-- [Star](https://github.com/kyma-incubator/octopus) Octopus to support us in our attempt to join the [Awesome Kubernetes](https://github.com/ramitsurana/awesome-kubernetes#testing) family of testing projects, where we believe Octopus could take pride of place.
+- [Star](https://github.com/kyma-incubator/octopus) Octopus to support us in our attempt to join the [awesome Kubernetes](https://github.com/ramitsurana/awesome-kubernetes#testing) family of testing projects, where we believe Octopus could take pride of place.

-If you have any questions or want to find out more about us, contact us on the [`#octopus`](https://kyma-community.slack.com/archives/CGDKAE7J5) Slack channel or visit our [website](http://slack.kyma-project.io/).
+If you have any questions or want to find out more about us, contact us on the [`#octopus`](http://slack.kyma-project.io/) Slack channel or visit our [website](https://kyma-project.io/).

 But first of all, [test Octopus](https://github.com/kyma-incubator/octopus) on your own and see if it does the trick for you as well.